-In our continued commitment to being thoughtful and responsible for the well-being of our community, we are moving the Gala to Saturday, September 12.
 Instead of bringing hundreds of people together in one spot, we are creating an in-home experience where people can invite their guests for dinner, wine, and a special digital program.
-There will still be a silent auction and people can order supplies for parties of 4 or 10 people.
+More information to come.

 Thank you for making the 2020 EFMN Neighborhood Walk such a success by walking to raise epilepsy awareness.
 To date, participants raised more than $137,000 — this includes $100,000 from 101 teams, plus an additional $37,000 from our sponsors.
-Walk donations can be made on your team page or by mail through December 31.
 Your support makes programs like Education Services, Camp Oz, and Connect Groups possible.

 The walk is the largest fundraising and awareness event in Minnesota and North Dakota to benefit people with epilepsy.
 The walk began in 1999 in Rochester, MN, and has since expanded to four additional cities; Minneapolis/St. Paul, Duluth, St. Cloud, and Fargo/Moorhead.

 We are grateful for the support of our wonderful and engaged community, many of whom plan and host creative fundraising events throughout the year.
 We are pleased to offer our support of these events by providing materials and promoting them on our web calendar and social media whenever we can.